-15. The path then takes you past a farm on the left hand side, and will eventually bring you out in the pretty village of South Stoke.
+15. The path then takes you past a farm on the left-hand side, and will eventually bring you out to the pretty village of South Stoke.
 When you reach the signpost shown below, take the path to the right past South Stoke Barn, which is often used for wedding receptions.

 16. As you reach the road, follow the road round to the left, which will shortly take you past St Leonard’s Church.